-So it’s Heritage month and ‘Proudly South African’ is a slogan we are all familiar with, am I right?
-A slogan for our rainbow nation and we epitomise it with our multiracial and multicultural society.
+So it’s Heritage month and ‘Proudly South African’ is a slogan we are all familiar with.
+It is a slogan for our rainbow nation and we epitomise it with our multiracial and multicultural society.
 Living in a beautifully diverse country full of potential and wonders it’s difficult not to boast.
-SA is recognised for its uniqueness, assortment of ethnic and cultural backgrounds and distinct wildlife and astounding biodiversity.
+South Africa is recognised for its uniqueness, assortment of ethnic and cultural backgrounds and distinct wildlife and astounding biodiversity.

 South Africa supports a vast biodiversity of over 20 456 plant species, making it the only country in the world with its own plant Kingdom.